lucprincen/website/content/post/2017-06-10-working-less.md

 <br/>
 ## Feeling like superman

-As a guy who repeatedly fell into the trap of working too much I can tell you that it's -sadly- easier said than done.
+As a guy who repeatedly fell into the trap of working too much I can tell you that working less is -sadly- easier said than done.
 It's hard because that romantic image of the "pirate" Apple engineer sleeping at his desk to finish the first Macintosh is hardwired in our collective concious.
-We've all had those moments where you're able to run a workweek of about 70 to 80 hours and still manage to get stuff done around the house, keep your appointments and get your inbox to zero.
+We've all had those moments where you're able to run a workweek of about 60 to 70 hours and still manage to get stuff done around the house, keep your appointments and get your inbox to zero.

 *__And. that.
 FEELS.
 FANTASTIC.__*

-It's like a drug because your feeling a bit like superman thinking: "I'm getting so much more done than the average person!
+It's like a drug.
+You feel a bit like superman thinking: "I'm getting so much more done than the average person!
 I must be amazing".

 *__Yeah, you're not.__*